 The following is useful information when you plan and prepare your holiday in a NOVASOL holiday rental

 Your rental agreement will give you information concerning time of arrival and when the house must be vacated on the day of departure.
 The times of arrival and departure stated on your rental agreement shall be in force at any time.
-If not stated otherwise, the arrival time is always between 16.00 (4 P.M) and 20.00 (8 P.M) and the departure time from the holiday home is always no later than 10 A.M.
+If not stated otherwise, the departure time from the holiday home is always 10 A.M.
 (10.00).
 You will receive the key to the holiday home on presentation of the original rental agreement.

 The holiday home owner would like to know the time of your arrival although this is within the period stated.
 If you are delayed, please inform the holiday owner or his representative.
 Please use the slip from your rental documents.
 Please note that even if you should arrive earlier than stated at the holiday home, the key is handed out to you on the initially stated arrival time.
 Arrival at a later time than stated is only possible on prior inquiry and with acceptance from the holiday home owner.
 It is possible to come to an agreement regarding late arrival in return of a fee being paid to the holiday home owner.
-As a main rule, the holiday home owner is in charge of handing out the key.
-We ask for your understanding that language skills cannot be expected.
+As Novasol solely acts as an agent, the holiday home owner is as a main rule in charge of handing out the key to the house.
+We ask for your understanding that language skills may be limited.

 The square meters stated in the house description are the outside measurements of the holiday home.
 The inside measurements might be up to 15 % smaller.
 Most holiday homes are individual, privately owned holiday homes.
 The homes are decorated according to the owner’s taste.

 The holiday homes contain duvets and pillows for the number of persons allowed in the holiday homes.
 The guests need to bring their own bed linen, including sheets and covers for the pillows and duvets, tablecloths, towels, dishcloths, cleaning supplies, toilet paper etc. unless otherwise stated in the holiday home description or in the rental documents.
 Use of sleeping bags is not allowed in the holiday homes.

 When a renovation year is stated in the house description, this does not necessarily mean that the whole house has been renovated.
 The term might mean that single rooms such as the bathroom or kitchen have been renovated.